MSP: Task Integration with Classic PPM

 This section discusses the mapping between

-Clarity PPMand Microsoft Project loading patterns, and Uniform, the recommended default loading pattern setting in
+Classic PPMand Microsoft Project loading patterns, and Uniform, the recommended default loading pattern setting in

 Microsoft Project refers to resource assignment loading patterns as a contour.
 A contour is a manner in which a resource work on a task is scheduled over time.
 Both

-Clarity PPMand Microsoft Project offer several types of loading patterns that can be applied to a resource's assignment.
+Classic PPMand Microsoft Project offer several types of loading patterns that can be applied to a resource's assignment.

-Clarity PPMand Microsoft Project have different terms in this area.
+Classic PPMand Microsoft Project have different terms in this area.
 The following two lists show the mappings.
 You will note that it matters in which location you

 firstcreate the assignment – whether it is in

-Clarity PPMor in Microsoft Project.
+Classic PPMor in Microsoft Project.

 When you create a task in the

-Clarity PPMUI and open the project in Microsoft Project:
+Classic PPMUI and open the project in Microsoft Project: